luiswirth/bsc-thesis/src/matter/ddf.typ

 on the $k$-skeleton $Delta_k (mesh)$ of the mesh $mesh$ @whitney:geointegration.

-Simplicial cochains arise naturally from the combinatorial structure of a simplical complex, they are the duals of simplicial chains.
+Simplicial cochains arise naturally from the combinatorial structure of a simplicial complex, they are the duals of simplicial chains.
 Simplicial cochains are also the fundamental combinatorial object in *discrete exterior calculus* (DEC) @crane:ddg.